-- If you or the other party alleged that the steering, tires, brakes or some other equipment malfunctioned such as an airbag, seatbelt, or child seat, an expert can examine the vehicle.
+- If you or the other driver alleged that the steering, tires, brakes or some other equipment malfunctioned such as an airbag, seatbelt, or child seat, an expert can examine the vehicle.
 If a defect or incompetent maintenance is found, the entity that serviced the vehicle or the manufacturer can be brought into the claim.

 - Subpoena the other driver’s cellphone records to show that he/she was using a cellphone at the moment of the collision to establish careless or reckless driving.

-- Monitoring the other party’s social media.
+- Monitoring the other driver’s social media.
 If the other party is active on social media sites, your lawyer or an investigator might uncover photographs and statements that can contradict their version of events.

 Hire a Fort Lauderdale Car Accident Lawyer from Steinger, Greene & Feiner

 A thorough investigation of your Ft.
 Lauderdale car accident injury claim is often the difference between receiving fair and reasonable compensation for your claim and little to nothing at all.
-Even if your claim is denied by the other party’s insurer, an investigation by a seasoned car accident lawyer from the Law Firm of Steinger, Greene & Feiner could uncover credible evidence of their insured’s responsibility or even that of a third party.
+Even if your claim is denied by the other driver’s insurer, an investigation by a seasoned car accident lawyer from the Law Firm of Steinger, Greene & Feiner could uncover credible evidence of their insured’s responsibility or even that of a third party.

 A car accident lawyer will scrutinize the details, and explore every possibility to ensure that you are given a fair settlement if possible.
 Call our office today at (800) 560-5059 for a free consultation about your car accident injury.